Overcome Your Child’s Resistance

 A teenage girl, arms cross, look of resistance on her face.

-There are two forms of resistance and each requires a different strategy.
+There are three forms of resistance, and each requires a different strategy.

 Complaining

 Complaining is actually a big, yellow yield sign.
 It’s your child asking you to listen to them and slow things down.
 And, it’s perfectly normal.
-(Who wouldn’t want their feelings to be heard, or to watch their favorite show all the way to the end?)
+(Who wouldn’t want their feelings to be heard, or to watch their favorite show all the way to the end?
+It is understandable!)

 Complaints are best managed with clear expectations, patience, and consistent boundaries.

-As long as you stay calm, repeat your expectations, your child will typically follow the rules you set.
+As long as you stay calm, consistent, and repeat your expectations, your child will typically follow the rules you set.

 Avoidance

-Avoidance is when your child adopts a behavior (like video games or going to the bathroom) to distract themselves and dodge their non-preferred task.
-Typically they can do the task, they just have trouble getting started.
+Avoidance is when your child adopts a behavior (like video games or going to the bathroom) to distract themselves and artfully dodge their non-preferred task.
+Typically, they can do the task, but they have trouble getting started.

 You can help them get started in one of several ways: